Hoaru/Black-Friday-Flash-Sale-Website/README.md

 point, it would lead to a problem that a large amount of purchasing request.
 Therefore, I simulate such Flush Sale scene and develope a website to solve this problem.

-Front End: HTML5 + javascript/CSS + lua
+Front End: HTML + javascript/CSS + Lua

 Back End: Java